thijsrijkers/badge/README.md

-# Zul
+# Wind

-Zul is a lightweight scripting language that compiles directly to x86_64 machine code.
+Wind is a lightweight scripting language that compiles directly to x86_64 machine code.
 It is designed for simplicity and performance, allowing scripts to execute as native binaries without any runtime or virtual machine.

 ## Overview

-Zul bridges the gap between scripting and systems programming by providing a minimalistic language that maps directly to raw machine instructions.
+Wind bridges the gap between scripting and systems programming by providing a minimalistic language that maps directly to raw machine instructions.
 It is well-suited for educational purposes, experimentation with compiler design, and low-level systems programming.

 ## Goals